Do I Need Flood Insurance For My Home?

 In some cases, you may need to purchase flood insurance.
 According to FloodSmart.gov, if your home is located on land that has a high risk of flooding, your lender might require you to have flood insurance.
 But, if you live in an area not included in a FEMA flood zone, then it is just up to you if you want to purchase it or not.

 However, even if your home might not be prone to flooding, you still have some risks.
-According to FEMA, all 50 states in the U.S. have suffered from floods, and that 20% of insurance claims come from the moderate-to-low risk areas.
+According to FEMA, all 50 states in the U.S. have suffered from floods, and 20% of insurance claims come from moderate-to-low-risk areas.
 So, flood insurance can protect you in case your home sustains flood damage.

 What Is Covered In Flood Insurance

 Aside from knowing the definition of flood insurance, knowing its coverage can also help you decide whether you have to buy flood insurance or not.
 According to FEMA, a flood insurance policy can cover damage to the structure of your home and your personal belongings.
 Here are some examples of what this additional protection covers;